 Compression of data products as used in S-100 Parts 4a and 15 includes specification of the archive format as well as actual file compression method.
 In S-100 Edition 4.0.0 there is only one archive format (ZIP) and only one allowed compression method (DEFLATE).
 Compression requires packing into an archive.
 Product Specification authors must specify whether an exchange set must, must not, or may be compressed by specifying appropriate constraints on the compressionFlag metadata attribute in exchange catalogues.
 Further information about archive format and compression method is provided in S-100 Part 15, (clause 15.5).
 S-100 Edition 4.0.0 provides for exchange catalogues to have only one instance each of the compressionFlag attribute, which therefore applies to all files in the exchange set (that is, after compression, there will be only one ZIP archive which contains all data files, support files, and catalogues in the exchange set, with the DEFLATE compression method applied to all).

-Product Specification authors should note that that an exchange set can contain other exchange sets, and each included exchange set can be treated as an individual for compression purposes (that is, packed into a ZIP archive or not), but they will all be packed into the archive of the overall container exchange set, either as a folder hierarchy or single-file ZIP archives, depending on whether they are individually compressed.
+Product Specification authors should note that that an exchange set may contain other exchange sets.
+Each included exchange set can be treated as an individual for compression purposes (that is, packed into a ZIP archive or not), but they will all be packed into the archive of the overall container exchange set, either as a folder hierarchy or single-file ZIP archives, depending on whether they are individually compressed.

 The encryption and digital signature features of ZIP are not used.